 Meet our management team!

-Audrey has joined the CAPE team to take over the role of Director, Policy and Negotiations to replace Claude Danik as he phases into retirement.
+As Director of Policy, Audrey provides leadership in the development and implementation of strategic policy frameworks and responses, while providing thought leadership on issues affecting the membership.
+She also advises the Executive Director, the National President and the National Executive Committee on governance-related matters.
+In her capacity as Chief Negotiator, Audrey leads as negotiation strategist and mentor for CAPE bargaining teams.
+She is also responsible for coordinating bargaining activities with other bargaining agents and the employer.
+As General Counsel, Audrey oversees the management of litigation files and provides legal advice on a broad range of matters pertaining to CAPE.
 Audrey is a lawyer with over 25 years of experience in labour relations.
 She is a seasoned negotiator in the public and quasi-public sectors, and has held a variety of senior-level positions leading teams in labour relations and human resources over the course of her career.
-She holds a law degree from Dalhousie University as well as an education degree from the Université de Moncton in New Brunswick.
+She holds a law degree from Dalhousie University as well as an education degree from the Université de Moncton in New Brunswick, and is a member of the Law Society of Ontario.
 Audrey is a proud Acadian, loves to travel and is a year-round mountain biking enthusiast.

 Jennifer George, LL.B, B.A.